Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker: Experiments and Results

 \subsection{Dataset}

-The raw dataset has 1191 images, corresponding to 397 groups of multi-view images, including different screen types of TV, smartphone, computer use in free-living environments.
-To build a multi-view image dataset with caption describing the screen of each group, labels were manually generated with guidance from Bootstrapping Language-Image Pre-training (BLIP2) \cite{li2023blip}.
-We divided the whole image set to four folds and conducted cross-validation to validate the performance of identifying various screen types.
+The dataset has 1,800 images, corresponding to 600 groups of Multi-View images, including different screen types of TV, smartphone, computer use in free-living environments.
+The condition of the free-living environment includes scenarios where light is bright or dark.
+The detailed distribution of the screen types is shown in Fig. \ref{fig:distribution}, which aligns with the screen usage distribution in the study \cite{lowe2023watching}.
+Moreover, we provide the number of image group acquired from each subject.
+To build a Multi-View image dataset with caption describing the screen of each group, labels were manually generated with guidance from Bootstrapping Language-Image Pre-training (BLIP2) \cite{li2023blip} and Indoor Scene Understanding \cite{wang2024rootvlmbasedindoor}.
+The captions will provide environment information besides screens.
+The spatial relationship between screens and the environments will be provided and extracted by the language model for screen detection.
+We divided the whole image set to four folds based on random shuffle over candidates and conducted cross-validation to validate the performance of identifying various screen types.